darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ```

 `x` here, despite being a normal variable definition, has a type signature.
 F#
-and ReScript allow this in many places, and it's useful for tracking down these
+allows this in many places, and it's useful for tracking down these
 errors.

 We'll discuss declaring types below.

 ### Functions

-Functions in ReScript and F# are defined in the outer scope.
+Functions in F# are defined in the outer scope.
 Type signatures are
 optional but we always use them:

 ```fsharp